 Maria Teleki

 Howdy!
-I’m a 4th year PhD Student in Computer Science at Texas A&M University (gig em!), advised by Prof. James Caverlee.
+I’m a PhD student in Computer Science at Texas A&M University, advised by James Caverlee.
+My work sits at the intersection of Speech AI and Computational Social Science.

 |